clarencejychan/RentYours/README.md

 ## Contributing
 In the spirit of the project itself, please feel free to contribute to any open issues.
 Some may need environment variables, which can be given if you contact me.

-For all issues please create a pull request with a new branch labelled **feature/{ issue name }** and submit a pull request when ready.
+For all issues please create a pull request with a new branch labelled **feature/{ issue name }** and submit a pull request to `develop` when ready.

 Thanks!